AEduardo-dev/flk

 test,dev-server,build_prod

-Section titled “flk remove-command <NAME>”Remove a custom command from your dev shell.
+Section titled “flk command remove <NAME>”Remove a custom command from your dev shell.

 Examples: